open-broker/specification/schema-docs/PrivateUnsecuredLoanApplicationCreated.md

 #### refinanceAmount
 ##### The amount being refinanced

-Must be less than the loanAmount
+Must be less than or equal to the loanAmount

 `refinanceAmount`
 * is optional